 - Nearly doubled healthpool!

 After the first couple of tries, we quickly established that sending one player up per belt was not an option (pre 10man weapon belt ‘nerf’), so we decided to stick to the normal weapon priority, thus killing mines when possible.
 As soon as we managed to get the first two belts sorted, a few things became clear: killing mines twice in a row resulted in different weapons being overcharged.
 The first wave would cause the missiles to overcharge, the second the laser.
-This lead to a discussion on our forum, with an excerpt below:

 Priority List (with exclusion!)